fweiss/rover-kata-python/README.md

 The unittest/nose framework even supports proper exception testing.

 What I do miss is rspec-like test method structure which I've gotten used to in JavaScript (Jasmine, Mocha).
-There was some project that tried to do it, but I didn't check it out.
+There was some project that tried to address this, but I didn't check it out.

 ### What is Python's 'with'?

 The 'with' keyword was used in the tests for exceptions.
-I just followed the example code, without fully undrstanding it.
+I just followed the example code, without fully understanding it.

 I'm still noodling on the docs (TL;DR).

 ### Formatted strings

-I think Pythons approach to formatted strings - or templates - is unique.
+I think Python's approach to formatted strings - or templates - is unique.
 There are various ways to do it, but the one I chose is like this:

 ```"template with substitution commands".format(arg1, arg2, ...)```